Abdulrahman-Al-Sheikh/Abdulrahman-Al-Sheikh/README.md

 - 👋 Hi, I’m @Abdulrahman-Elsheikh
-- 👀 I’m interested in web design
+- 👀 I’m interested a BIM Architect
-- 🌱 I’m currently learning front end development & UI/UX design
+- 🌱 I’m a frontend developer & UI/UX designer
 - 💞️ I’m looking to collaborate on web design and development
 - 📫 How to reach me eng.abdulrahman.elsheikh@gmail.com